polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 - ink!: **Unsupported**
 - EVM (Solidity): [**Supported**](https://docs.moonbeam.network/builders/get-started/quick-start/){target=\_blank}

-[Moonbeam](https://moonbeam.network/){target=\_blank} is another project that is planning to deploy to Polkadot as a parachain and will support Ethereum compatible smart contracts.
-Since Moonbeam uses [Frontier](https://github.com/paritytech/frontier){target=\_blank}, an interoperability layer with existing Ethereum tooling, supports all applications that are written to target the EVM environment with little friction.
+[Moonbeam](https://moonbeam.network/){target=\_blank} is a Polkadot parachain that supports Ethereum compatible smart contracts.
+Since Moonbeam uses [Frontier](https://github.com/paritytech/frontier){target=\_blank}, an interoperability layer with existing Ethereum tooling, it supports all applications that are written to target the EVM environment with little friction.

 [Moonriver](https://docs.moonbeam.network/networks/moonriver/){target=\_blank}, a companion network to Moonbeam, launched as a parachain on Kusama.
-Parachain functionality is live, and features are being incrementally released.
-The final phase of the launch will include EVM functionality and balance transfers.

 Try deploying a smart contract to Moonbeam by following their [documentation](https://docs.moonbeam.network/){target=\_blank}.